Fist bumps and masks: Professional soccer returns in Germany

+The Ruhr derby was one of five games that were the first to be played in the league since March 11.

+Earlier Saturday, the second division resumed with four games, also without fans present and amid strict distancing measures.

-South Korea midfielder Lee Jae-sung scored the first goal in the division to give Holstein Kiel the lead at Jahn Regensburg.
+South Korea midfielder Lee Jae-sung scored the first goal in the division for Holstein Kiel in a 2-2 draw at Jahn Regensburg.
 He celebrated by giving teammates fist bumps.

-The games were the first since soccer was put on hold March 13 due to the coronavirus pandemic, and they were being played in empty stadiums amid strict hygiene measures.

 Goal celebrations in other games were also marked by fist bumps and elbow-to-elbow touching.
 Players had been warned to keep their emotions in check, and to desist from spitting, handshakes and hugging.

-Numerous polls showed a growing majority in Germany was against the resumption of the leagues.
+Numerous polls showed a growing majority in Germany were against the resumption of the leagues.
 Fans are also critical of games without supporters present.

 “Soccer without fans is nothing,” read a joint statement from several Bayern Munich fan groups after the league decided on May 7 to resume.